ibm-cloud-docs/account/iam-specific_ip.md

 You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
 If there is already an IP address restriction that exists, the resource overrides the restriction.
 {: note}

-When you allow only specific IP addresses to access an {{site.data.keyword.cloud_notm}} account, users can't access the {{site.data.keyword.cloud_notm}} Shell CLI.
-This is because the Cloud Shell is hosted on a shared platform that can't satisfy the IP address allow list.
-{: important}